texashedgeem/personal-site/src/data/about.md

 # Companies that I admire

--- [World Economic Forum](https://www.weforum.org/about/world-economic-forum/) Absolutely every post is truly inspirational and boost my faith in humanity
+- [World Economic Forum](https://www.weforum.org/about/world-economic-forum/) Absolutely every post is truly inspirational and boost my faith in humanity
-- [Fairphone](https://www.fairphone.com/) - A fantasitc, well designed, and engineered sustainable product that does not compromise on functionality or quality
+- [Fairphone](https://www.fairphone.com/) A fantasitc, well designed, and engineered sustainable product that does not compromise on functionality or quality
 - [G-Games](https://g.games/) - Its what Qeetoto should have been had I executed better.

-And from people I know of have built themselves
+And from people I know that either (1) Have built from a 'Passion Projects', (2) Just has a great product, (3) Is a throughly decent person or company or >best of all< matches all of these.
 - [Visit Horsham](https://www.visithorsham.co.uk/)
 - [RedKoi](https://redkoi.co.uk/)
 - [Wisdom Made Easy](https://www.instagram.com/wisdommadeeasy/)